mletkin/JavaSamples/README.md

 The directory `test/java/java8` contains sample code for the use of lambdas and streams in Java 8.

 ## Examples for try-with-resources in Java 7
 The directory `test/java/java9` shows how exceptions are handles in a try-with.resources construct.

+## Multiple inheritance with generics
+The package `org.ully.samples.generics.inheritance` shows how to combine multiple interfaces when acccessing an object through generics.